sublimetext-io/docs.sublimetext.io/docs/reference/plugins.md

 ## Sublime Text and the Python Standard Library

-Sublime Text ships with a trimmed down standard library.
+The most significant omission from the default distribution is the `tkinter` module.
+Otherwise, you can access the entire Python standard library for the Python version Sublime Text ships with.

 ## Automatic Plugin Reload